Know-Thyself-as-a-Virtual-Reality/KTVR-DICOM-Tools/README.md

 # KTVR-DICOM-Tools

-KTVR-DICOM-Tools is  a VR Unity project with tools we wrote for DICOM images
+KTVR-DICOM-Tools is  a VR Unity project with tools to import DICOM data into Unity.
+We also have tools that allow you to manipulate the data in VR in real time.

 ## Installation